 Every accountant must meet a certain number of qualifications to work legally.
 These qualifications will vary depending on what kind of accountant your business needs.
-Accounting clerks need to have a high school diploma and some on-the-job training, while accountants require a bachelor’s degree in accounting.
+Accounting clerks need a high school diploma and some on-the-job training, while accountants require a bachelor’s degree in accounting.
 A CPA needs to have an accounting degree and additional certifications.
-When hiring a business accountant, you’ll want to make sure they have other credentials, too.
+When hiring a business accountant, you’ll want to ensure they have other credentials, too.
 They should have a great understanding of accounting software, tax laws, and business management.

 Once you’ve decided you’d like to hire a business accountant, the next step is to choose the right one for your company.
-Some accountants might have more experience than others in your industry or business type, which could be very beneficial for you.
+Some accountants might have more experience than others in your industry or business type, which could benefit you.
 When you’re just starting your business, you might get by with the help of accounting software.
 But once your business grows, it’s probably time to hand over responsibilities to someone with expertise and experience.
 Business accountants will help with taxes, accounting, and other financial functions to help your company run smoothly.

 Meeting With Your Business Accountant

-If you’d just like an accountant to check your finances quarterly and assist you during tax season, then you will get by with an independent accountant or by working with an accounting firm.
+If you’d like an accountant to check your finances quarterly and assist you during tax season, you will get by with an independent accountant or by working with an accounting firm.
 Most accountants will charge anywhere from $100 to $275 per hour.
 Your business accountant should be available to review your finances regularly, not just at tax time.
 However, extra time may be needed to prepare for your company’s taxes.
 There is no clear answer as to how frequently you should meet with your business accountant, but rather it’s something that you can discuss with them to work out a plan that will best suit your company.